How to make a comment on a planning application.

 From 7 July 2022, the commenter name and address will be withheld for comments submitted via Planning Online.

-This information will remain available to the Planning Officer, to provide comment context.
+This information will remain available to the Planning Officer and support staff, to provide comment context.

 What you can comment on